canada-ca/digital-playbook-guide-numerique/views-vues/open-gov-gouv-ouvert/en/add-content.md

   q10Label: Will the asset provide value to other GC institutions and provide more effective services?
   q11Label: Does the asset provide information valuable to researchers, students, academics, or interested citizens?
   failTitle: Should not be released
-  failBody: Based upon your previous answers, the dataset or information asset should not be released.
+  failBody: Based upon your previous answers, the dataset or information asset should not be released as is.
 step2:
   title: "Step 2: Determine if the dataset or information asset is subject to restrictions"
   q1Label: Does the dataset or information contain classified or protected information?